yt-project/yt/doc/source/visualizing/plots.rst

    slc.annotate_title("Flipped vertical")
    slc.save("FlippedVertical.png")

-Note that all three operations effectively toggle the plot's right-handedness.
 In addition to inverting the direction of each axis, :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.swap_axes` will exchange the plot's vertical and horizontal axes: